Mr. Smee: Disney version

-Mr. Smee appears in Walt Disney's 1953 film version of Peter Pan voiced by Bill Thompson, and in the 2002 sequel Return to Never Land voiced by Jeff Bennett.
+Mr. Smee appears in Walt Disney's 1953 animated film version of Peter Pan voiced by Bill Thompson, and in the 2002 sequel Return to Never Land voiced by Jeff Bennett.
 In this version, he serves as Captain Hook's first mate.
 He is also Hook's assistant, although he is sometimes referred to as the cook.
 In the first film, he is never referred to as the first mate but consistently acts as one to Captain Hook (though with varying degrees of personal loyalty).

 Mr. Smee appeared in the Kingdom Hearts video game series voiced by Jeff Bennett.
 He appears in Kingdom Hearts, Kingdom Hearts 358/2 Days, and Kingdom Hearts Birth by Sleep as an inhabitant of Neverland.

 He appears as one of the main characters in the Disney Junior TV show Jake and the Never Land Pirates.
 He also appears in a cameo in the Disney Fairies film The Pirate Fairy.
-Both are voiced by Jeff Bennett.
+Jeff Bennett reprises the role as Smee's voice actor in both productions.

+Mr. Smee appears in the Disney Parks and Resorts as a meetable character alongside Captain Hook alternating between Fantasyland and Adventureland.

-Mr. Smee is interpreted in Disney Channel's live-action film Descendants 3 by actor Faustino Di Bauda.
+Mr. Smee is played by actor Faustino Di Bauda in Disney Channel's live-action film Descendants 3.
 In the film he has twin sons, Squeaky and Squirmy.
 In the novel The Isle of the Lost he also has a son called Sammy.

-Mr. Smee appears in the Disney Parks and Resorts as a meetable character alongside Captain Hook in Adventureland.